Tangoe/Mobile-Procurement-API-Documentation/concepts/metadata/index.md

 <br />

 ## Pagination Data Example

-The meta blocks are not limited to providing the URLs used to make API calls for more detailed data.
-Meta blocks can also hold data that is useful for supporting paginated lists, such as total count, items per page limit, etc. For example:
+Meta blocks are not limited to providing URLs for fetching detailed data.
+They can also hold data that is useful for supporting paginated lists, such as a total count or an items per page limit.
+For example:

 ```